-API gathers the sensor data, through the Monitoring module, and the MQTT module publishes the data to provide different channels.
-On successful connection of external client to the MQTT module of API, the client would receive the sensor data, on the subscribed channel.
+API gathers the sensor data through the Monitoring module, and the MQTT module publishes the data to provide different channels.
+On the successful connection of external client to the MQTT module of the API, the client would receive sensor data on the subscribed channel.

-Below diagram shows the flow of data, from API Module to the External clients.
+Below diagram shows the flow of data from the API Module to the External clients.